Vishalbabburi/Java_1.8/README.md

 # Java_1.8
-Demo programs for Java 1.8
+Demo programs for Java 1.8.
-.txt files for theory part
+the .txt files for theory part. the .java files for code demostration.
-.java files for code demostration each file provides a breif description of the content inside the file.
+Each file provides a breif description of the content inside the file.